Senscape/Dagon/Readme.md

 Copyright (c) 2012 Senscape s.r.l.
 All rights reserved.

-Senscape permits you to use, modify, and distribute this file in accordance with the terms of the Common Development and Distribution License (CDDL) agreement.
+Senscape permits you to use, modify, and distribute these files in accordance with the terms of the Common Development and Distribution License (CDDL) agreement.
 A copy of the License can be found in the Documents folder.